lxtGH/lxtGH/README.md

 - ⚡ Fun fact: ...
 -->

-I am Xiangtai, a PHD Student at Peking University EECS.
+I am Xiangtai and I obtain a PhD at Peking University EECS.

+🔭 I'm a in-coming pos-doc research fellow at MMlab@NTU advised by Prof.CCLoy.
-🔭 I’m currently working on **Segmentation** in Computer Vision.
+🔭 I'm currently working on **Segmentation** in Computer Vision.
 Now I carry out the research on Image/Video Segmentaic/Instance/Panoptic Segmentation as well as several related problems.

 I have done several works on these directions during my Phd study at PKU.